As Scrutiny Of Social Networks Grows, Influence Attacks Continue In Real Time

 Facebook's head of product policy and counterterrorism, Monika Bickert, said on Wednesday that the network's current practices offer a "powerful tool" for combating influence operations: requiring joiners to use their real names.

-"That means that if you set up a Facebook account and you use 'Mickey Mouse' as your name, we will try to detect that and certainly, if it's reported to us, we will look to see if that's your real name," Bickert told NPR after an event in Washington.
+"That means that if you set up a Facebook account and you use 'Mickey Mouse' as your name, we will try to detect that and certainly, if it's reported to us, we will look to see if that's your real name," Bickert said at an event in Washington.

 "We may ask you for identification.
 And if we determine that the account is fake, we will remove it. ...
 The ads that we've been talking about, the reason that we removed those was because they were coming from inauthentic accounts," she said.